bobajack123/HTML_stuff/Readme.md

 This is mainly going to show how many pictures i have on my image server using the screenshot tool known as ShareX, as you can have a custom uploader on it.

-This is NOT open source please DO NOT attempt to make changes

 My website has a few prerequisite's
 links:
 https://github.com/tgpethan/Revolution (webserver)